 Oliver Money-Kyrle is a media development expert and press freedom activist with over twenty years’ experience defending the rights of journalists in Eastern Europe, the Middle East and Turkey.
 He joined IPI in September 2019 to head up the #FreeTurkeyJournalists campaign.
 Prior to that he was the Director of Projects with the International Federation of Journalists managing their global programmes and campaigns on journalists’ rights.
 He holds a BA in Political Science from the University of Bristol and a Graduate Certificate in Project Management from Boston University Brussels.

-Head of Network Strategy and Innovation
+Head of Innovation and Media Business

 Jamie Wiseman joined IPI in 2020 as an advocacy officer, focusing on Europe.
 As part of the press freedom team, he researches, monitors and covers violations, assists with advocacy and campaigns and helps coordinate media freedom missions.
 Previously he worked as a newspaper journalist in the UK, where he grew up.
 He holds a bachelor’s degree in literature from the University of Liverpool and a master’s degree in international relations from the University of Leiden in the Netherlands.